Sarah Palin dines outdoors at restaurant two days after it's revealed she tested positive for Covid-19 | News Channel 3-12

 By Sonia Moghe, CNN

-A Manhattan restaurant where Sarah Palin was spotted dining indoors while unvaccinated over the weekend confirmed that the former Alaska governor returned to dine outdoors on Wednesday.
+A Manhattan restaurant where Sarah Palin was spotted dining indoors while unvaccinated over the weekend confirmed that the former Alaska governor returned to dine outdoors on Wednesday, just a few days after testing positive tor Covid.

 At issue are current local guidelines that advise people who tested positive to remain in isolation for five days after their positive test.